Analyze Text

 Observe the output, noting the entities that have been detected in the text.

-Add code to extract linked entities
+Add code to redact PII

 -